jinibyun/oracle/dotnet-db-samples/samplesModified/ReadMe.txt

-Git clone and combine all files into one project
+Git clone and combine all files into one project for actualy necessary codes, which means "NOT" all codes have been into "SamplesModified" project